Sandra-Be/beauty_salon/README.md

 ## Existing features

 1. **Logo** of Dee's Nails & Beauty exists on every page and allows for all clients to easily recognise the business brand.
 Clicking on the logo clients are navigated to the home page as they would expect.
-2. **Navigation Bar** is on every page and allows for all clients to easily navigate through all the website's pages and find what they are looking for quickly.
+2. **Navigation Bar** is fixed on top on every page and allows for all clients to easily navigate through all the website's pages and find what they are looking for quickly.
 3. **Footer** Copyright Info on every page protects business copyright.
 4. **Footer** Social Icon on every page allows for all clients to access the social platform for Dee's Nails & Beauty.
 5. **Footer** Download Icon on every page allows for all clients to download and save "Price list" of the procedures of this private salon.